sandialabs/chama/documentation/simulation.rst

   the system, very detailed or simple models can be used.
 In this case, the **signal** is displacement.

+Chama uses Pandas DataFrames [Mcki13]_ to store simulation data.
+Pandas includes many functions to easily populate DataFrames from a wide range of file formats.
+For example, DataFrames can be generated from Excel, CSV, and SQL files.
+Simulation data can be stored in XYZ or Node format, as described below.

 For each scenario, the time, location, and signal are recorded.
+The time can be set to a uniform value when using steady state simulations.
 The points used to record time and location can be sparse to help reduce data size.
-Chama uses Pandas DataFrames [Mcki13]_ to store the signal data.
-Pandas includes many functions to easily populate DataFrames from a wide range of file formats.
-For example, DataFrames can be generated from Excel, CSV, and SQL files.
-Signal data can be stored in XYZ or Node format, as described below.

 XYZ format
 ----------